nerohmot/installer/README.md

 # conda-forge-installer

-The best way to setup `conda` for `conda-forge` is via [miniforge](https://github.com/conda-forge/miniforge), however, the installers you find there are made for 'purists' iow, this is the `conda-forge` equivalent for `miniconda`, and what about the `conda-forge` equivalent for `anaconda`?
-And what if we want a lean, yet comfortable `base` envirionment? (read: with for example [mamba](https://github.com/TheSnakePit/mamba) in the base environment) And what if we want to install `conda` for [all users on a system](https://docs.anaconda.com/anaconda/install/multi-user/)?

-[conda-forge-installer]() is a 'top level' installer script for both `Linux` and `macOS` that makes installing `conda` for/from `conda-forge` easy and straightforward for all use-cases.

-It will :
-  1. Figure out what OS you are running
-  2. Figure out what CPU you have
-  3. Look what 'size' you want to install
-  4. Look

-# sizes

-There are basically 3 sizes you can chose from:
-  - minimal ➜ this is the miniconda installation.
-  - nominal ➜ this is the `minimal` installation, but with some good to have goodies in the `base`
+The way to setup `miniconda` for `conda-forge` is via [miniforge](https://github.com/conda-forge/miniforge), but as the name suggest, it is a minimalistic base installation that can be intimidating for some people.

+Some use-cases that are not- or not easily foreseen in `miniconda` are:
-  - maximal ➜ this is the `nominal` installation, extended with the `conda-forge` variant of `anaconda`
+  - I need the `conda-forge` equivalent of `anaconda`!
+  - I need to install `conda` for [all users on a system](https://docs.anaconda.com/anaconda/install/multi-user/) and want to do it the right way with a single command.
+  - I want a **lean** `base` installation instead of the **anorexic** `base` install from miniconda.
+  - I want any of the above but with a `PyPy` instead of a `CPython` implementation.
+  - I need to install `conda` for/from `conda-forge`, but CPU ... no clue

+With conda-forge-installer, you can do all of the above in a single command.